kskwon/100-days-of-code/log.md

 **Thoughts**: Back End is really interesting.
 Like all new concepts, it is difficult to understand but I can see myself pursuing a path as a fullstack developer.

+### Day 3:  January 5, 2017

+**Today's Progress**: Continued studying the Back End Developer Elective in the Udacity Nanodegree.

+**Thoughts**: SQL shares some similarities with Python but also has differences.
+Learning a lot about SQL clauses and hopefully will be able to finish the nanodegree within this week.

+### Day 4: January 6, 2017

+**Today's Progress**: I've gone through many exercises on FreeCodeCamp.

+**Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.

 ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.